SamLegros/ama/README.md

 filter on this repository to browse questions I've answered in the past.
 I try to use this as an email replacement that everyone can see, so feel free to dig into some of the older threads.

+---

+### Forking

+If you'd like to create your own AMA repository:

+* Click Fork at the top of this page
+* Edit the README (make sure to change the name and links and all that)
+* Enable issues on your repository (they're in your fork's Settings page).